swarnimsurvase14/swarnimsurvase14/README.md

 # 🤖 About Me:

-A passionate AI & web developer from India, building cool things with code.
+A passionate developer from Pune, Maharashtra

 🎓 B.Tech Student in Computer Science